dolittle/DotNET.Applications/Documentation/Backend/configuration.md

 ---
 title: About configuration
-description: How to configure Bifrost
+description: How to configure doLittle
 keywords: Configuration
 author: einari
 ---
 # Configuration